Tiger Bay (1959 film)

-Tiger Bay is a 1959 British crime drama film based on the short story "Rodolphe et le Revolver" by Noël Calef.
-It was directed by J. Lee Thompson, produced by John Hawkesworth, and co-written by John Hawkesworth and Shelley Smith (pseudonym of Nancy Hermione Bodington).
+Tiger Bay is a 1959 British crime drama film directed by J. Lee Thompson.
 It stars John Mills as a police superintendent investigating a murder; his real-life daughter Hayley Mills, in her first major film role, as a girl who witnesses the murder; and Horst Buchholz as a young sailor who commits the murder in a moment of passion.
+The title refers to the Tiger Bay district of Cardiff, where much of the film was shot.

-The film was shot mostly on location in the Tiger Bay district of Cardiff, at Newport Transporter Bridge in Newport (12 miles/19 km from Cardiff) and at Avonmouth Docks in Bristol.
-It features many authentic scenes of the children's street culture and the black street culture of the time, along with many dockside shots and scenes in real pubs and the surrounding countryside.
-It marks a vital transitional moment in the move towards the British New Wave cinema exemplified a few years later by A Taste of Honey.
+The film features many authentic scenes of the children's street culture and the black street culture of the time, along with many dockside shots and scenes in real pubs and the surrounding countryside.
+Unusually, the overall ambience of the film is one of sympathy towards the killer, seeing him as a basically good person, and victim of circumstance.
+As such, the film marks a vital transitional moment in the move towards the British New Wave cinema exemplified a few years later by A Taste of Honey.

-Unusually the overall ambience is one of sympathy towards the killer, seeing him as a basically good person, and victim of circumstance.
+Tiger Bay was released by Rank Film Distributors in March 1959.
+It received widely positive reviews from critics, and was a commercial success, helping to launch a then-11-year-old Hayley Mills' acting career.
+The film was nominated for four BAFTA Awards, including Best Film and Outstanding British Film, with Mills winning Most Promising Newcomer to Leading Film Roles.
+At the 9th Berlin International Film Festival, the film was nominated for the Golden Bear and Mills received a Special Mention for her performance.